andrew-wilkes/advent-of-code-2025/README.md

 My solution involved a function to count and mark the rolls that could be removed, and a function to remove the rolls.
 Then call them in a loop until no more rolls could be removed.

+### Day 5

+Part 2 involved sorting the ranges in ascending order of the starting ID numbers.
+Then the ranges were merged to combine overlapping ranges.
+Then sum up the total of the IDs.